JohnEarnest/ok/ike/Readme.md

 - `tick`: called 30 times per second with no arguments.
 - `kd`: key down. provides a DOM keyCode as an argument.
 - `ku`: key up. provides a DOM keyCode as an argument.
+- `kx`: key typed. provides a DOM charCode as an argument.
+- `kr`: return/enter pressed.
+Provides 10 as an argument (to match `kx`).
+- `kb`: backspace pressed.
+No arguments.
 - `lx`: left/right. provides -1/1 when left/right cursor keys are pressed.
 - `ux`: up/down. provides -1/1 when up/down cursor keys are pressed.
 - `md`: mouse down. provides mouse x and y in pixels as arguments.